SilkeDH/lossy-ml/README.md

 ## Performance

-The performance of the presented compression algorithm will be compared with zfp (https://computing.llnl.gov/projects/zfp). zfp is a BSD licensed open-source library for compressed floating-point arrays that support high throughput read and write random access.
+The performance of the presented compression algorithm will be compared with [zfp](https://computing.llnl.gov/projects/zfp) and [fpzip](https://computing.llnl.gov/projects/fpzip). zfp and fpzip are both a BSD licensed open-source library for compressed floating-point arrays that support high throughput read and write random access.
+However, for lossy compression, the zfp compressor often outperforms fpzip.

 ## References